-Cara Hogan, Content Strategist for Zaius, considered these options and asked—why not both?
+Cara Hogan, then Content Strategist for Zaius (acquired by Optimizely), considered these options and asked—why not both?

-For their Marketing Unboxed series, Cara says they took a hybrid approach to gating each video.
-Rather than lock up their content entirely behind a lead gen form, they actually embedded forms into each video so they showed up as you watch.
+For their Marketing Unboxed video series, Cara says they took a hybrid approach to gating their content.
+Rather than lock everything behind a form, they embedded forms into each video—and it’s a great example of creative lead generation.

 We created the Marketing Unboxed video series as a top-of-funnel piece of content designed to engage our target audience of B2C and commerce marketers.
 By including a lead gen form within the video itself, we encourage people to subscribe, but we don’t require it.

 The forms draw just the right amount of your attention, without being too distracting.
 It slides off the video if you move your mouse off the screen, but then pops back on whenever you come back.
-All in all, a very classy approach that Cara says has driven some serious results.
+All in all, it’s a very tasteful lead-generating campaign that Cara says has driven some serious results.

 We’ve generated hundreds of net new leads from this video series so far.
 We’ve only published 10 total episodes, and older episodes continue to earn subscribers over time.
 Some of these subscribers have since been nurtured to become new Zaius customers.

-For many brands, consistent blogging is one of their main sources of lead generation.
-Every time you put out an article, it’s an opportunity for someone new to visit your site, discover your brand, and opt in for more communications.
+For many brands, consistent blogging is a key source of lead generation.
+Every time you put out an article, it’s an opportunity for someone new to visit your site, discover your product or services, and opt in for more communications.

-Take, for example, this lead gen example brought to us by Aaron Orendorff, Content Strategist for iconiContent.
-To help Shopify Plus rank for some valuable keywords, such as “ecommerce replatforming,” Aaron interviewed a high-profile expert in the industry.
+Take, for example, this lead gen example brought to us by Aaron Orendorff, previously the Editor in Chief of Shopify Plus.
+To help Shopify rank for some valuable keywords—such as “ecommerce replatforming”— Aaron interviewed a high-profile expert in the industry.